astrada/google-drive-ocamlfuse/doc/Authorization.md

 You can create OAuth2 credentials from the Google APIs Console.
 [Here](https://developers.google.com/console/help/#creatingdeletingprojects)
 you can find how to create a new application and how to set up OAuth 2.0 credentials.
+When activating APIs, you must select the Drive API.
 When creating a new client ID, you must select "Installed applications" as Application type and "Other" as Installed application type (Redirect URI should be `urn:ietf:wg:oauth:2.0:oob`).

 ### Revoking access